carmaa/inception/README.md

  * 0.2.0 - Added signatures for OS X Mountain Lion (10.8) and Windows 8
  * 0.2.1 - Added signatures for Ubuntu 12.10
  * 0.2.2 - Added signatures for Linux Mint
+ * 0.2.3 - General code cleanup, and nicer and more consistent output

 Disclaimer